 here string Alternative string-input syntax that makes it easier to handle multiline strings and strings with special characters like ".
 See here strings in the Racket Reference.

-hygiene The principle that adopt the of their (which is known in advance to the macro writer) rather than their (which is not), thereby eliminating the risk of identifiers introduced by the macro colliding with identically named identifiers at the calling site (also known as ).
+hygiene The principle that adopt the of their (which is known in advance to the macro writer) rather than their (which is not).
+This eliminates the risk of name collisions between identifiers introduced by the macro and identifiers at the calling site.
+(A problem also known as identifier capture.)
 One can override hygiene by using an .
-See also hygiene.
+See also the hygiene explainer.

 identifier A name that can be to a value to produce a (for instance (define foo 42) makes a variable from the identifier foo).
 See also identifiers.